pivotal/cf-onboarding/PREP_CHECKLIST.md

 ### Communication
 - [ ] Several weeks before: send out an email to the participants reminding them that they are signed up and to clear their calendars.
 You can find a template in [FACILITATING.md](https://github.com/pivotal/cf-onboarding/blob/master/FACILITATING.md).
-  - [ ] You will be communicating with these folks a lot.
+  - [ ] You will be communicating with / authing these folks a lot.
 I find it helpful to save a copy/pasteable list of their names <emails> here:
     - `name <email>.name <email>`
 - [ ] The week before: send out an email to each of the participants.
 You can find a template in [FACILITATING.md](https://github.com/pivotal/cf-onboarding/blob/master/FACILITATING.md).
 - [ ] Get a [Zoom](https://zoom.us/) room setup for remote participants. {<can save link here>}  (Make sure to include this on your calendar invites.)